TheOscarJGomez/ar-zombie-game/README.md

 ar-zombie-game
 ==============

-A zombie game I'm hacking together for the Android platform using AndARToolkit.
+An augmented reality zombie game I'm hacking together for the Android platform using AndARToolkit.